neutrinojs/neutrino/packages/react/README.md

 [`output.publicPath`](https://webpack.js.org/configuration/output/#output-publicpath) to `./`.
 If you wish to load assets instead from a CDN, or if you wish to change to an absolute path for your application, customize your build to override `output.publicPath`.
 See the [Customizing](#customizing) section below.

-For details on merging and overriding Babel configuration, such as supporting decorator syntax, read more about using the [`compile-loader` `merge`](https://neutrinojs.org/packages/compile-loader/#advanced-merging) once you are comfortable customizing your build.

 ## Preset options